-Lectures, workshops and practical sessions will provide students with an understanding of Psychological practice, the skills required to undertake it, and how an accredited Psychology program provides this training.
+Lectures and practical tutorial sessions will provide students with an understanding of Psychological practice, the skills required to undertake it, and how an accredited Psychology program provides this training.
 Students will be informed by practicing psychologists about their understanding of what it means to be a psychologist.
-Video and problem-based materials will encourage students to explore their own understanding of Psychology, and in particular, the important ethical issues that a psychologist faces in a variety of work settings.
+Lectures and tutorials will encourage students to explore their own understanding of Psychology, and in particular, the important ethical issues that a psychologist faces in a variety of work settings.

-1. Inform students about the range of areas in which Psychologists work
+1. appreciate the range of areas in which Psychologists work

-2. Give students a realistic set of expectations concerning employment possibilities following completion of their degree
+2. have a realistic set of expectations concerning employment possibilities following completion of their degree

-4. Develop students own goals and expectations within the study and practice of Psychology
+4. develop their own goals and expectations within the study and practice of Psychology

-5. Develop a sound knowledge and awareness of ethical conduct as a practicing psychologist.
+5. use sound knowledge and awareness to reflect on ethical conduct within the profession

-6. Develop an appreciation of note taking, record keeping and administration duties that practicing psychologists must perform.
+6. appreciate the importance of note taking, record keeping and administration duties that practicing psychologists must perform

 Guest lectures will provide a primary point of contact for the students with practicing psychologists.